vrjuggler/vrkit/README.txt

 To force the use of Visual C++ 8.0 (32-bit only), execute SCons as follows:

    > scons MSVS_VERSION=8.0 var_arch=ia32

+The above does not include the options to provide the path to Boost and other dependencies.
+Read the output from runninng 'scons --help' to get more details.

 64-bit Windows
 --------------